pgriffel/pacioli/index.md

 matrix types based on dimensioned vector spaces.

-Pacioli programs can be run directly via the command line, compiled to NumPy or MATLAB/GNU Ocate, or compiled to JavaScript and deployed via the web.
+Pacioli programs can be run directly via the command line, compiled to NumPy or MATLAB/GNU Octave, or compiled to JavaScript and deployed via the web.